• Skip to primary navigation

 Over the years we’ve completed lots of forces experiments on Science Sparks, here are the best ones.

-Learn about simple pushes and pulls in this easy activity.
+Learn about simple push and pull forces in this easy activity.

 Find out why you slip and slide more on smooth surfaces than rougher surfaces with this slipping and sliding activity.
 Do be careful not to fall over though.